apaszke/apaszke.github.io/_posts/2015-10-07-torch-internals.md

 ## Afterthoughts

 I actually enjoy reading other's source code - especially if it's well written.
-If you have some time, then seriously, consider picking your favourite library or framework, and try to understand how it works - even the tiniest bits of it.
+If you have some spare time, then seriously, consider picking your favourite library or framework, and try to understand how it works - even the tiniest bits of it.
 I guarantee that you will find many fascinating things and learn many concepts and ways of structuring your code that you had no idea existed.